 Membership of Medicalert costs around £30 per year but for people on some benefits free membership is available under a sponsorship scheme run by the Lions Club.

 Here’s what one person living with schizophrenia said about his Medicalert membership:

 “I wear my Medicalert medal everywhere.
 It gives me the re-assurance of knowing that if I ever fall ill or get injured they can get me the help I need sooner rather than later”.2

 While you are well and healthy is a good time to start to build a circle of people around you who can look out for you and help you when you are unwell.
 This support network may contain members of family, existing friends or new friends that you have made while you have been in the mental health system.
 With existing friends it may be necessary for you to tell them about your diagnosis so that they can help you better when the time comes.
 If you decide to do this it should be done very carefully.
-Our information sheet on disclosure contains some more advice on this aspect.
+Our information sheet on disclosure contains some more information on this aspect.

 You should spend some time while you are well thinking about how each of these people could help you during a relapse event, after all you do not want to impose on them.
 Some people may find it quite easy to cope with the seeing psychotic symptoms in others whereas some may find it difficult to cope with.
 On the other hand some of your friends may have useful resources such as a car and could possibly help with lifts to appointments or running small errands for you if you can’t get out of the house.
 Others, particularly close friends or family, may be able to provide an all important shoulder to cry on when things get really unbearable.
 Your support network is one of the most important resources you have and building a really good one is an important part of recovery.